eodms-sgdot/eodms-cli/README.md

 3. Enter your username and password when prompted.

 	- You will be asked if you wish to store the username and password for a future session.
 If you choose yes, you will not be prompted for credentials in any future sessions.
 All credentials are stored in the "[config.ini file](#config-username)" (the password is encrypted).
-If you wish to replace the default username and password, remove the values from the [config file](#config-username), leaving the keys with equal signs, and the script will prompt you again.
+If you wish to replace the default username and password, remove the values from the [configuration file](#config-username), leaving the keys with equal signs, and the script will prompt you again.

 4. When prompted ```What would you like to do?```, enter ```2```.